Plumsail/forms-docs/source/how-to/conditional-fields.rst

 .. code-block:: javascript

-    fd.spRendered(function() {
+    //use fd.rendered(function() { for Plumsail Forms instead fd.spRendered(function() {

         $('.field-to-hide').hide();

     });

-Another alternative would be to place all fields inside a Container, for instance, inside a Grid and give this grid its own CSS class **grid-to-hide**.
+Another alternative would be to place all fields inside a Container, for instance, inside a Grid, and give this grid its own CSS class **grid-to-hide**.
 Then also use JQuery to hide the container:

 .. code-block:: javascript

-    fd.spRendered(function() {
+    //use fd.rendered(function() { for Plumsail Forms instead fd.spRendered(function() {

         $('.grid-to-hide').hide();